What are cookies?

 These cookies let us monitor how many people come to the site and how they reached it, and then learn which pages they visit and how they interact with them.
 The cookies do not contain any sensitive information, only alphanumeric identifiers.
 Whilst identifiers are regarded as personal, the data are aggregated so we cannot see who has visited or what they have done.

-Analytics are turned on by default when you visit the British Academy site, but can be turned off with our cookie control tool.
+Analytics are turned off by default when you visit the British Academy site, but can be turned on with our cookie control tool.
 They are first party cookies (that is, tied to the British Academy domain), which means that when you turn them off we can delete them from your browser.
 If you disable these cookies we cannot know that you have visited the site or improve how well it works for you.
-The following table shows the analytics cookies that may be set during your visit.
+The following tables shows the analytics cookies that may be set during your visit.

 Surveys and marketing